modokleague/modokleague.github.io/s4/index.md

 **CONDITION:** Instead of using your regular hero-specfiic nemesis sets, assign each of the following to a hero as their nemesis set.
 The minion and side scheme in each of these sets is considered that set’s nemesis minion and nemesis side scheme, respectively.
 > **Replacement nemesis sets:** 🏹 Hawkeye Nemesis Set, 🏃 Running Interference
+> _(Note: The **When Revealed** effect from the Marked for Death side scheme will only find something if there is a Hawkeye player.
+It has no effect otherwise.)_

 ### 🏅 Difficulty Levels